Gieve Patel: Poetry

 Patel's poetical works include Poems, launched by Nissim Ezekiel, followed by How Do You Withstand, Body and Mirrored Mirroring.
 One common theme throughout his work is the relationship between his landowning family and the tribal Warlis that worked in their estate.

-He has conducted poetry workshops in Rishi Valley School for more than a decade, and edited a collection of poetry published in 2006.
+Patel conducted poetry workshops in Rishi Valley School for more than a decade, and edited a collection of poetry published in 2006.
 His poetry is included in Anthology of Contemporary Indian Poetry (BigBridge, United States).
 One of his Poems Licence from the collection How do you Withstand is included in the anthology Confronting Love edited by Arundhati Subramanyam and Jerry Pinto.
 He was also featured in the poetry anthology The Golden Treasure of Writers Workshop Poetry on a killing tree (2008) ed. by Rubana Huq and published by Writers Workshop, Calcutta.
-Additionally, he has translated poems of the 17th century Gujarati poet Akho into English.
+Additionally, he translated poems of the 17th century Gujarati poet Akho into English.